janispritzkau/minecraft-one-player-sleep-datapack/README.md

 # One Player Sleep

-Only a single player has to sleep in a bed to skip the night or thunder.
+Only one player has to sleep in a bed to skip the night or thunder.

-Optimized version of MadCatHoG's [OnePlayerSleepV1-for-Minecraft](https://github.com/MadCatHoG/OnePlayerSleepV1-for-Minecraft-1.12)
+Optimized version for Minecraft 1.13 of MadCatHoG's [OnePlayerSleepV1-for-Minecraft](https://github.com/MadCatHoG/OnePlayerSleepV1-for-Minecraft-1.12)

 ## Features